An extraordinary choice with upright silver stems bearing abundant, blue flowers. This great beauty is certainly garden worthy.

 From a distance, Russian Sage ‘Longin’ looks like a huge lavender.
 The purple flowers open all along the silver stems, so they appear like a cloud, the effect is quite memorable.
 I don’t think our image portrays this, so I encourage you to see more of this great plant through the magic of Google, or by simply growing it in your own garden.

+A nice choice to use in combination with spring bulbs as it will hide the fading foliage and remain into autumn.
 The foliage is silver green with serrated edges and is aromatic, smelling similar to Salvias when crushed.

 Grow Perovskia ‘Longin’ in any well drained soil, in full sun.
 It is will tolerate dry and coastal conditions.